waltonjones/ab3_sensitivity/3r-wasps.md

 In previous years, we have identified the genes that affect ab3A neuron's sensitivity by using transposon-inserted mutants and neuronal Gal4 driven RNAi expressing flies.
 Interestingly, we found that peptidergic neuron-specific _386Y-Gal4_ driven knock-down of NPF, which is known to be related with taste and feeding \cite{Wu_2003} \cite{Inagaki_2014}, significantly desensitized ab3A neurons (Fig 2-A).
-Consistently, NPF producing neuron-specific knock-down of NPF desensitized ab3A neurons as well without affecting their spontaneous activities (Fig 2-B, C).
+Consistently, NPF producing neuron-specific knock-down of NPF desensitized ab3A neurons as well without affecting their spontaneous activities (Fig 2-B, C), in which NPF was almost completely removed by RNAi (Fig S-1).
 By the way, knock-down of NPF in the NPF producing neurons elicited specific desensitization of ab3A neurons.
 The quantification result for the sensitivity of all three types of large basiconic sensilla show that knock-down of NPF have no effect on neither ethyl butyrate-sensitive ab1A/B, nor methyl acetate-sensitive ab2A neurons (Fig 2-D, E).
 This result suggest that NPF mediate relatively specific sensitization for ab3A neurons.